-You might have heard terms like calorie deficit, calorie surplus & might have heard people saying “you should control your calorie intake!”, etc. But sadly, a lot of people do not even know what ‘Calorie’ means.
+You might have heard terms like calorie deficit, and calorie surplus & might have heard people saying “you should control your calorie intake!”, etc. But sadly, a lot of people do not even know what ‘Calorie’ means.

-But not only quantity but the quality of food has to be taken into account, when aiming for a healthier self.
+But not only quantity but the quality of food has to be taken into account when aiming for a healthier self.
 Let’s understand the effects of quantity first.

 In order to lose fat, a person is always advised to stay in a calorie deficit, i.e, eat fewer calories than what you burn, so that the excess energy trapped in your body gets released and that’s how you lose weight.

 This can be done by either decreasing the calorie intake or increasing the physical activity which leads to burning more calories or a set of both can also be done.

 But on the other hand, a person aiming for muscle gain needs to have calorie surplus diet, i,e, eating more calories than what they burn, because to get good muscle gain a person would need to do some or the other form of strength training to cause micro-trauma to the muscles in order to get them to grow.

 And that can only work well if the person is getting enough energy from food, or else the body breaks down the muscle glycogen stores(another form of calories present in the body) to get the energy it needs for all the added work, and then, instead of gaining muscles, a person starts losing a lot more of it.

 Therefore calorie tracking is highly important when aiming for fat loss or muscle gain.
 Now a person would ask, then why are we asked to eat a certain type of food and avoid the rest, in order to get fitter.
 Can’t we just eat whatever we want and like in the given calorie range and reach our goals?